Vantage Pro console

 VPROWEATHER

 VPROWEATHER is the heart of this whole project.
-This program is responsible for communicating with the Davis Vantage Pro Weather Station console.
+This program is responsible for communicating with the Davis Vantage Pro 2 console.
 It reads the various sections of EEPROM and real time data, and outputs its finding to stdout.
 It also allows you to control different aspects of the weather station. vproweather provides the following major functions:

 Real Time Data This option allows you to retrieve the real time data from the console.
 This is most of the information you see on the LCD display.